akarpovskii/build.crab/README.md

 By default, Rust on Windows targets MSVC toolchain.
 This creates additional problems as you have to link against msvcrt, etc.

 If you want to avoid that, you should target windows-gnu (see the [`example`](./example/build.zig)).
 But that has its own problems as both Rust and Zig provide `compiler_rt.lib`.
-Most of the symbols in `compiler_rt` has weak linking, but not `___chkstk` and `___checkstk_ms`.
+Most of the symbols in `compiler_rt` has weak linking, but not `___chkstk` and `___chkstk_ms`.

-So if you want to link against a Rust library that needs these intrinsics, you should somehow resolve the conflist (though I'm not completely sure that it is safe to do).
+So if you want to link against a Rust library that needs these intrinsics, you should somehow resolve the conflict (though I'm not completely sure that it is safe to do).

-For that purpose, this package provides an additional artifact called `strip_symbols` that repacks `.a` archive removing `.o` files containing conflicting functions (provided by the user).
+For this purpose, `build.crab` provides an additional artifact called `strip_symbols` that repacks `.a` archive removing `.o` files containing conflicting functions (provided by the user).

 ```zig
 const strip_chkstk_ms = b.addRunArtifact(build_crab.artifact("strip_symbols"));